pipiscrew/timeline/health/gut.md

 * Vietnamese
 * Thai

-btw those dont have galric or tomatoes in their plates, what you say(?) random(?), nah....
+btw those don't have garlic or tomatoes in their plates....

 ## natural medicines